JustDonutTeam/DonutBot/README.md

 - Custom Among Us ejected screen generator
 - A Yoda language translator
 - A fully customizable welcome-bye message logger
+- An easy to use giveaway system
+- A simple reaction role module
 - Much more completely random commands

 ## Support